 At first I thought this was going to be one of those FAIL posts where everyone gets to laugh and laugh at how horrible I am at crafting.
 But, the more rosettes I made, the more I liked it.
-Be sure to click over to House on the Way for full instructions, but I’ll give you a couple of changes I unintentionally made:
+My flowers came out bigger and fluffier than the inspiration, but I like that and I really like the unintentional ombre effect.

-2. I used a few different colors of pink tissue paper and I ended up with an ombre effect.
+I used a few different colors of pink tissue paper and I ended up with an ombre effect.
 This was not an artistic choice, more like an artistic mistake that worked out in my favor.
 I could only find multi colored packages of tissue paper (because I was lazy and only went to one store).
 Luckily, I love the look of the ombre!

 I’m so thrilled with how this came out: